 This grand, Grade II Listed, Georgian townhouse overlooks leafy Hawley Square in the seaside town of Margate, on Kent's east coast.
 'The White House' is unusually large and has played host to a range of uses over its years and, today, offers a versatile space for the creatively minded.
 Its location puts you right in the centre of Margate, within easy reach of the cobbled old town and just a short walk from the shoreline's sandy beaches.

-Spread over four floors, the home can be configured to feature up to seven bedrooms, whilst its unusual design - thanks to a modern ('60s) rear extension across two of its floors - makes it easily adaptable to a live-work set up.
+Spread over four floors, the home can be configured to feature up to seven bedrooms, whilst its unusual design - thanks to a modern ('60s) rear extension across two of its floors - makes it endlessly adaptable for family life with plenty of additional space for a home-office set-up, if desired.

 The house is accessed from its striking, east-facing facade via a marble staircase that's fringed in wrought iron railings.
 The raised ground floor has been considerately extended into the original south-side passageway, which affords the interior a generously wide hallway, complete with cloakroom.
 Here, you'll find a bright and spacious double-sized reception room (currently used as a gallery), with a curved bay window that looks out over the greenery of the square.